 - Shuffle the mugs around a little, without making your dog bored.

 - Step away from the cups and give the cue that let’s your dog know to eat the treat.

 Once your dog knows which cup, he/she will have a good time trying to nose or claw the cup away from the treat.

 I used to play this with Comet when I was riding my bicycle in an open space area with no one else around.

 I found this one to be really good training for him to keep an eye on me and not stray.
 With a slower dog, you could do this on foot.

 It was also one of the more fun ways to exercise him in urban places.

 How We Played It

 I would bicycle around and wait until Comet was clearly paying attention to something else.
 Then I would quickly pedal as fast as I could in another direction.
 The trick was to do it with as little noise as possible.

 Once he saw me, he would come after me like a blue streak!
-Naturally, I would laugh and praise him once he caught up to me...
-Being of Shepherd heritage, he would sometimes nip me a little because he was so excited he had caught me!
+Naturally, I would laugh and praise him once he caught up to me… Being of Shepherd heritage, he would sometimes nip me a little to remind me who was herd boss!